 - Spinach or Arugula: short-lived, eat small young leaves.

 - Chives: a long-lived perennial.
 Harvest by clipping or pinching.
 Replant outdoors when bowl is done.

-- Garlic Greens (sometimes marked by a stick if they haven't come up yet) Pinch or cut off leaves and use in salads or with rice, eggs, stirfries, soup, etc. Bulbs will be tiny and not fully formed- not worth waiting for.
+- Garlic Greens (sometimes marked by a stick if they haven't come up yet) Pinch off leaves and use in salads or with rice, eggs, stirfries, soup, etc. Bulbs will be tiny and not fully formed- not worth waiting for.

 - Italian Red Bunching Onions - eat green part, or wait and use little bulbs like scallions